As social workers, we so often concern ourselves with the “next step” — for our clients, for our organizations, for our communities.

 Regular standing, part time (four years)

 This part-time option gives students the flexibility to complete their degree requirements over a four-year period, with six credits taken each semester.
 This option includes two summers.
 Part-time students complete the two required field placements during the second and fourth years of study, making full-time employment during this time very difficult.
-The part-time program cannot be completed entirely at nights and on weekends due to field placement requirements and daytime scheduling of courses.
+The part-time option cannot be completed entirely at nights and on weekends due to field placement requirements and daytime scheduling of courses.